conorsch/django-penn-user/README.md

     'django.contrib.auth.backends.RemoteUserBackend',
 )

-CUSTOM_USER_MODEL = 'penn_user.PennUser'
+CUSTOM_USER_MODEL = 'pennuser.PennUser'

 INSTALLED_APPS = (
-    'south',
     'bootstrap3',
-    'penn_user',
+    'pennuser',
 )
 ```

-Or, for prod.py only:
+Or, for prod.py only (handy, if you want to use Django's auth for local dev):

 ```
 MIDDLEWARE_CLASSES += (